mithraskuipers/42_cub3d/README.md

 We're excited to share our project with you.
 Please feel free to explore the code and leave us any feedback you have.

+## Raycasting and the Math Behind it

+The Cub3d game utilizes raycasting techniques to create a 3D effect in a 2D environment.
+Raycasting involves simulating the behavior of light rays to render a 3D scene from a 2D map.
+To achieve this, several mathematical calculations are involved.
+Here's a brief overview of the math used in our raycaster:

+1. Trigonometry: Trigonometric functions such as sine and cosine are essential for determining the angles at which rays are cast.
+These angles are used to calculate the ray direction and perform various calculations during raycasting.

+2. Line Intersection: The raycaster traces rays from the player's position to the walls of the game world.
+To determine where a ray intersects with a wall, we use line intersection formulas.
+These formulas involve vector operations and algebraic equations.

+3. Distance Calculation: To render the walls correctly, we need to calculate the distance between the player and the wall intersection point.
+This calculation is based on the Pythagorean theorem or other distance formulas.

+4. Texture Mapping: In order to apply textures to the walls, we map the 2D textures onto the 3D walls based on the intersection points.
+This process involves converting the 3D coordinates to texture coordinates using mathematical transformations.

+During the development of Cub3d, we extensively applied these mathematical concepts to achieve accurate rendering, depth perception, and movement within the game.

 ## Compilation

 To compile the Cub3d game, follow these steps: